dylankb/dylankb.github.io/_posts/2016-2-14-a-closer-look-at-map-select-inject.md

 => [nil, nil, 'X']
 ```

 Again, weirdness.
-In the example above the block checks whether `num` is equal to 3.
+In the example above the the method is supposed to change `num` values equal to 3 to `X` and leave the rest unchanged.
+However we're getting `nil` values for all values not equal to 3.
 Let's check why this is happening by testing out a snippet in the terminal.

 ```ruby
 >>  num = 2